-Resources for Current and Future STEM Educators
+Resources for Current & Future STEM Educators

-It’s not too often that you have the opportunity to change but world, but as a STEM educator, you can do just that.
-By encouraging students to develop and maintain interest in STEM subjects, you’re preparing the next generation of researchers, engineers, scientists and programmers to meet the growing demands for qualified STEM professionals—and preparing future professionals in all fields to leverage STEM approaches and techniques.
+It’s not too often that you have the opportunity to change the world, but as a STEM educator, you can do just that.
+By encouraging students to develop and maintain interest in STEM subjects, you’re preparing the next generation of researchers, engineers, scientists and programmers to meet the growing demands for qualified STEM professionals-and preparing future professionals in all fields to leverage STEM approaches and techniques.

 As more public and private organizations recognize that STEM educators play a key role in increasing the number of students pursuing STEM careers, they have developed a wide range of resources to train, support and inspire current and prospective STEM educators.
 Use the table of contents below to jump right to the resources you’re looking for!